understanding-the-connected-home/book/what_to_invite.md

 > Does it spark joy?

 Her argument is that if an object is useful, it will spark joy because you acknowledge its ability.
-If its beautiful, it will also bring joy.
-If its emotionally important, you will also recognize that through joy.
+If it's beautiful, it will also bring joy.
+If it's emotionally important, you will also recognize that through joy.

 ## Make joyful objects